 Features that reduce household radon levels can be incorporated into new homes.
-If fact, eleven states now require radon resistant features in new homes.
+In fact, eleven states now require radon-resistant features in new homes.
 Every home should be tested before, or soon after, you move in.

 Even homes built with radon-resistant construction features need to be tested for the safety of the occupants.
 If high radon levels are found, it is easier and costs less to reduce radon levels in homes that are built radon-resistant.